 This has made such a tremendous difference in my life, I went on to become a certified fitness professional so I can help others live their best life, too.
 I’ve earned credentials from the National Academy of Sports Medicine, the American Council on Exercise, and the National Council of Certified Personal Trainers.

 I went through my difficult journey alone, and while I eventually came out the other side it wasn’t easy.
 I unknowingly made a lot of mistakes, and had no one to guide me or to help me stay on track.
 Back then I didn’t have the benefit of the professional health and fitness education that I have today.
-I’ve learned so much, with personal experience and through 3+ years of coursework to earn three of the industry’s top credentials.
+I’ve learned so much, with personal experience and through the comprehensive work required to earn top credentials.

 © Michelle Rogers, Inc.